crdevol/crdevol/README.md

 ## Hello 👋

 My name is Charlotte, and I study brain–body interactions during movement using mobile EEG, EMG, biomechanics, and computational modeling.
-I build analysis pipelines and statistical tools to better understand how neural and motor systems change with aging and neurological injury.
+I build analysis pipelines and statistical tools to better understand how neural and motor systems change with aging and neurological injury and how novel interventions affect those relationships.

 🧠My Research interests:
 - Biomechanics